Explore these 12 Ancient and Neolithic Sites on the Isle of Man

 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Today is the Summer Solstice, the longest day of the year.
-Many of us will simply marvel at today’s 17 hours of daylight and leave it at that but this day was important to ancient Europeans.
-Though we can only speculate on what their beliefs were, many burial sites and stone circles have been found to align with the sun on the Summer Solstice – none are more famous than Stonehenge.
+Many of us will simply marvel at today’s 17 hours of daylight and leave it at that, but this day was important to ancient Europeans.
+Though we can only speculate on their beliefs, many burial sites and stone circles have been found to align with the sun on the Summer Solstice – none are more famous than Stonehenge.

 Below is a list of places on the island that date from the Neolithic to the Viking age and include burial sites, stone carvings, artifacts, and curious stones.
-Find each of them at the orange markers on the google map below.
+Find each of them at the orange markers on the google map at the very end.
+Here are even more ideas to explore about the Isle of Man:

 1. Cashtal yn Ard Ancient Tomb

-Also called the ‘Castle of the Height’, this stone burial site was much larger when it was built in around 2000 BC.
-It is thought that this site was used as a communal burial place for chieftans and their families and is actually the largest Neolithic tomb of its type in the British Isles.
-Find it in Maughold on the road from Glen Mona to the community of Cornaa.
-Learn more.
+Also called the ‘Castle of the Height,’ Cashtal yn Ard is a stone burial site that was much larger when it was built around 2000 BC.
+It is thought that this site was used as a communal burial place for chieftains and their families and is actually the largest Neolithic tomb of its type in the British Isles.
+Find it in Maughold on the road from Glen Mona to the community of Cornaa and watch the video below to see it and how to find it from the road.

 2. Meayll Hill Stone Circle

-St. Adamnan’s is also called Old Lonan Church, you can find it just off the Ballamenagh Road in Baldrine.
-There are a number of other crosses in a shelter and you can even visit the tiny chapel which was renovated in the 19th century.
+St. Adamnan’s is also called Old Lonan Church, you can find it just off Ballamenagh Road in Baldrine.
+There are a number of other crosses in a shelter, and you can even visit the tiny chapel, which was renovated in the 19th century.
 Just to the south of the church, you’ll also find St. Lonan’s holy well, called Chibbyr Onan in Manx.

 Cumming says “In Douglas Road, about one mile from Laxey, there is on the southern side of a little ravine, a small circle of twelve stones, one of which, six feet high, is remarkable as being cloven from top to bottom.
 The tradition is, that a Welsh Prince was here slain in an invasion of the island, and that these stones mark the place of his interment.